-In the past few years, ILAE has developed a website.
+To sign up for your own chapter Web page, email ndevolder@ilae-epilepsy.org n the past few years, ILAE has developed a Web site.
 This has grown steadily and now has a key role in documenting and communicating ILAE activities.
-The website has been constructed in-house in the ILAE Hartford Office under the supervision of Christer Osterling and guided by the Website TaskForce.
-The website has three main roles:
+The Web site has been constructed in-house in the ILAE Hartford Office under the supervision of Christer Osterling and guided by the Web site Taskforce.
+The site has three main roles: